facephi/sdk-mobile-documentation/android_versioned_docs/version-2.0.X/Selphi_Component.md

   performed in the server, sending the corresponding "BestImage" or "TemplateRaw" for this purpose.

+- LIVENESS_MOVE: Indicates that the liveness test is active by displaying instructions during the capture, and returning the corresponding result of the process.

 #### 5.1.6. _stabilizationMode_

 Sets a stabilization mode before any authentication process in the